 No. Field/Column Description 1 Receiving Institution's FICE Code Same FICE Code as used in AHEIS/SISDB.
 This is the institution completing the report in which the student has transferred to.
 2 Sending Institution's FICE Code Same FICE Code as used in AHEIS/SISDB.
 This is the institution the student is transferring from.
 This FICE code should match the TRANSFER_FICE code used in the student table.
 3 Academic Year Same as used in AHEIS/SISDB.
 4 Term Same as used in AHEIS/SISDB.
 5 Student SSN Same as used in AHEIS/SISDB.
 6 Transfer Degree List the type of associate degree that transferred (AA, AS, or AAT) using the codes below.
-AA = Associate of Arts AS = Associate of Science AAT = Associate of Arts in Teaching No other degrees should be listed.
+AA = Associate of Arts1 AS = Associate of Science[1] AAT = Associate of Arts in Teaching No other degrees should be listed.
 7 Total Transfer Hours Accepted How many total credit hours were accepted as part of the transfer from the college referenced in the TRANSFER_FICE field?
 This is the total number of credit hours that the receiving institution would report on the student's transcript.
 (This number should not be less than 60.)
 8 Degree Code of Major at Receiving Institution Enter the degree code of the student's new major at the receiving institution.
 The degree code is a 4-digit number assigned by ADHE.
 9 Total General Education Lower Division Credit Hours Added and Required by the Receiving Institution How many general education lower division credit hours are required to be taken by the student in addition to those transferred with the AA, AS, or AAT degree for the student's proposed major?
-10 Total General Education Lower Division Credit Hours Added Reason State the reason additional credit hours were added.
-(According to the Act, these are the only acceptable reasons for requiring a student to take additional general education lower division courses.)
-A prerequisite for courses in the transfer student's baccalaureate degree program; A discipline-specific course that is required by the transfer student's baccalaureate degree program and the student has not completed a course at the two-year public institution of higher education that is comparable to the discipline-specific course at the four-year public institution of higher education in the Arkansas Course Transfer System; 3.
-A requirement of an independent licensing or accrediting body;4.
-A grade of "D" was recorded and is not accepted by the receiving institution; or 5.
-A combination of 2 or more of the above reasons
+10 Total General Education Lower Division Credit Hours Added Reason required to be taken by the student in addition to those transferred